A joy to drive but quality and flexibility falling behind rivals

 A significant facelift for the Focus was introduced in 2014 (although not for the slow-selling electrically-powered model) with a new bonnet, front wings, bumpers (the front one incorporating a slender new grille) and slimmer headlamps.
 At the back, LEDs feature in the reshaped lights and there’s a new tailgate design.

-Climb inside and you’ll notice the cabin materials were upgraded too, with many models featuring an eight-inch touchscreen at the top of the dashboard for the Sync2 multimedia system.
+Climb inside and you’ll notice the cabin materials were upgraded too, with many models featuring an 8.0-inch touchscreen at the top of the dashboard for the multimedia system (Sync2 initially, then Sync3 from 2017).
 All versions benefited from new instruments and redesigned switchgear, giving a mild uplift in quality.

 Further enhancements were also made to the Focus’s self-parking and active safety systems.